 "My message to the fans is this: have a little bit of patience and in a little bit of time I'll deliver."

-Asked about the importance of the new stadium project in the sale of the Club, he replied: "Well I've looked at the stadium project.
+Asked about the importance of the new stadium project in the sale of the Club,"Well I've looked at the stadium project.
 It's ready to go to tender and frankly there's an overwhelming financial logic for any buyer to proceed with the stadium.
 Any buyer would be crazy not to proceed with the stadium, it's going to be in its interests... you wouldn't get to be the winning bid without that commitment."

 Comments